intuition-dev/intuDocs/meta-website/10_pillars_.md

 development effectiveness.
 We have gone through many waves, such as mainframes, mini's (like DEC), and data centers.
 Now, we use cloud computing.
-Worth mentioning, is that when we had data centers, budgets were \$10MM+.
-Now with the cloud, the same company's budget has dropped to below \$1MM.
-Academically speaking, if you have a computer science degree, you know about 1st generation language (1GL) machine, 2GL assembly, and 3GL; however, it begs the question as to what will 4GL be?
+Worth mentioning, is that when we had data centers, budgets were $10MM+.
+Now with the cloud, the same company's budget has dropped to below $1MM.
+Academically speaking, if you have a computer science degree, you know about 1st generation language (1GL) machine, 2GL assembly, and 3GL; and it begs the question as to what will 4GL be?
 Computers have become much more powerful with every decade that passes, and as a result, has improved in effectiveness almost ten-fold in the software development category!
 Nevertheless, we have not had a